ijokarumawak/hdp-aws/microsoft-ad/README.md

     - Specify Admin and its password into the dialog
     - You should see 'Welcome to the aws.mine domain.' message
     - Click 'Restart Now'
-    - TODO: Restart will take XX minutes, wait patiently
+    - Restart may take more than 5 minutes, wait patiently
 10. Once the instance gets ready, login from RDP as "aws.mine\Admin"

 See AWS docs for detail.